nwad123/histogram_cs6300/README.md

 - src/
     - Contains implementation details for shared source files (currently on the command line parser).

+## Results

+Overall, this lab showed that more threads equals more faster.
+See [plots/](./plots/) for more information.

 ## Lessons Learned

 This small project was a great opportunity to learn some about parallel programming and C++.
 Here